CoryMcCartan/adjustr/README.md

 in order to assess the sensitivity of the underlying model.

 The tutorial [vignette](https://corymccartan.github.io/adjustr/articles/eight-schools.html)
-walk through a full sensitivity analysis for the classic 8-schools example.
+walks through a full sensitivity analysis for the classic 8-schools example.
 Smaller examples are also included in the package [documentation](https://corymccartan.github.io/adjustr/reference/index.html).